abarriosr/content-hub-farm/README.md

   Use this command every time you need to run the farm without any changes to the site codebase.

   **NOTE:**
-  For the moment (Until I fix the ENTRYPOINT) execute the following command after running the container to install the site:
+  For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after running the container (from inside the container) to install the site:

         $docker-entrypoint.sh